Epsilon Crucis

-Epsilon Crucis, ε Crucis (abbreviated Eps Cru, ε Cru), also known as Ginan /'giːn@n/, is a single, orange-hued star in the southern constellation of Crux.
-Measurements made by the Hipparcos spacecraft showed an annual parallax shift of 14.19 mas, which provides a distance estimate of about 230 light years.
+Epsilon Crucis, Latinised from ε Crucis (abbreviated Epsilon Cru, ε Cru) and also known as Ginan /'giːn@n/, is a single, orange-hued star in the southern constellation of Crux.
+Measurements made by the Gaia spacecraft showed an annual parallax shift of 14.2 mas, which provides a distance estimate of about 230 light-years.
 The star can be seen with the naked eye, having an apparent visual magnitude of 3.58.
-It is moving closer to the Sun with a radial velocity of −4.60 km.s−1.
+It is moving closer to the Sun with a radial velocity of −4.60 km/s.

 This is a giant star of type K with a stellar classification of K3III, indicating that it has exhausted the hydrogen at its core and evolved away from the main sequence.
-It is about two billion years old with 1.5 times the mass of the Sun and has expanded to 28 times the Sun's radius.
-The star is shining with around 302 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,294 K.
+It is about two billion years old with 1.4–1.5 times the mass of the Sun and has expanded to 31 times the Sun's radius.
+The star is shining with around 282 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,210 K.

 Nomenclature

 ε Crucis (Latinised to Epsilon Crucis) is the star's Bayer designation.

-The system bore the traditional name Ginan in the culture of the Wardaman people of the Northern Territory of Australia, refers to a dilly bag - the "Bag of Songs."
+The star bore the traditional name Ginan in the culture of the Wardaman people of the Northern Territory of Australia, which refers to a dilly bag - the "Bag of Songs."
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Ginan for Epsilon Crucis on 19 November 2017 and it is now so included in the List of IAU-approved Star Names.
+According to the WGSN's 2023 annual report, this naming was in error: Ginan is actually the Wardaman name for Alpha Crucis; the name for Epsilon Crucis is Wuja, "fire".
+Since the name Ginan was already approved, it will not be changed.
+The current IAU Catalog of Star Names (as of April 2025) does not mention this error.

-It was also sometimes called Intrometida (intrusive) in Portuguese.
+It is also sometimes called Intrometida (intrusive) in Portuguese.